Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

-The Las Vegas Raiders (3-0) are an underdog by 4 points as they aim to keep their three-game winning streak alive in a matchup against the Los Angeles Chargers (2-1) on Monday, October 4, 2021 at SoFi Stadium.
-The total for this game has been set at 52.5 points.
+The Las Vegas Raiders (3-0) are 4-point underdogs as they look to extend their three-game winning streak in a matchup against the Los Angeles Chargers (2-1) on Monday, October 4, 2021 at SoFi Stadium.
+The over/under for the contest is set at 52.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.